-Aloe Vera’s healing properties have been known for centuries.
+Aloe Vera’s health properties have been known for centuries.
 Aloe product lines are found extensively in the health and beauty industries for a very good reason.
 The ‘miracle plant’ has some incredible benefits to offer!

 WHAT MAKES HAIR "HEALTHY"?